sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# Finding the right threshold feels like a treasure hunt
+## Finding the right threshold feels like a treasure hunt

 ---

-class: center middle

-# Don't try to find the perfect alert
+## Don't try to find the perfect alert
-## Smaller alerts that cover different angles
+### Smaller alerts that cover different angles

 ---

-class: center middle

-# Example: Threshold vs Change%
+## Example: Threshold vs Change%

 ???